biya-coin/biyaliquid-docs/.gitbook/developers-native/injective/tokenfactory/02_state.md

 message DenomAuthorityMetadata {
   option (gogoproto.equal) = true;

-  // Can be empty for no admin, or a valid injective address string admin = 1 [ (gogoproto.moretags) = "yaml:\"admin\"" ];
+  // Can be empty for no admin, or a valid biyaliquid address string admin = 1 [ (gogoproto.moretags) = "yaml:\"admin\"" ];

   // true if the admin can burn tokens from other addresses